-FNFD is a self-determined corporation based in Sydney, New South Wales, who are dedicated to creating opportunities across the Country.
+First Nations Fashion and Design (FNFD) is a self-determined corporation based in Cairns, Queensland who are dedicated to creating opportunities across Australia.
 As a fully independent First Nations company, FNFD is proud to be a 100% Indigenous run and guided by its visionary Board of Directors and Executive team.

 Our voluntary Board generously contributes their time and expertise to drive the vision, strategic direction and voice of FNFD and its members.
 With over 20 years combined experience in the fashion and design industry, the FNFD Board brings a wealth of knowledge.
 Working cohesively together, they support the shared vision and goals of the corporation.